Skip to main content

 Why do you need copies of the plans?

-The plans will be used by operational firefighters during an incident to identify the quickest and most efficient way to fight the fire.
+The plans will be used by operational firefighters during an incident to identify the safest, quickest and most efficient way to fight the fire.

 How should hard copies be stored?